Crestron/CH5ShellUtilitiesCli/src/cli/export-components/README.md

 Usage:
     ch5-shell-cli export:components [options]

-You could also use `yarn` or `npm run` to export components.
-The following are the commands:
+You could also use `npm run` to export components.
+The following are the command(s):
-    yarn export:components [options]
     npm run export:components -- [options]

 You could use shortcut script `exp:c` with options:
     ch5-shell-cli exp:c [options]

-You could use shortcut script `exp:c` with yarn and npm commands as the following:
+You could use shortcut script `exp:c` with npm command as the following:
-    yarn exp:c [options]
     npm run exp:c -- [options]

 Options: